Multiflavor Mott insulators in quantum materials and ultracold atoms: Kugel-Khomskii exchange model

 and

 and the exchange couplings are given as

-Because the spin and orbitals are disentangled, the spin sector retains the SU(2) rotational symmetry.
+{Here ${\boldsymbol S}_i$ and ${\boldsymbol{\tau}}_i$ refer to the electron spin and the orbital pseudospin, respectively.
+In particular, when $\tau^z=1/2$ ($-1/2$), the orbital 1 (2) is occupied. } Because the spin and orbitals are disentangled, the spin sector retains the SU(2) rotational symmetry.
 The orbital SU(2) symmetry in Eq.~\eqref{eq2} is accidental and is due to the special choice of the hopping parameters.
 Via a fune-tuning of the hoppings and the interactions, the Kugel-Khomskii model could have a larger symmetry such as SU(4)~\cite{PhysRevB.60.6584}, and the limit with a higher symmetry may provide a new solvability of this complicated but realistic model.

 In the above derivation of the Kugel-Khomskii model, the orbital degeneracy is not actually required.
-As long as the crystal field splitting between the orbitals is small or comparable to exchange energy scale, we need to seriously include the orbitals into the description of the correlation physics for the local moments in the Mott regime.
-This would clear up the unnecessary constraint of the Kugel-Khomskii physics to the Mott systems with an explicit orbital degeneracy.
+As long as the crystal field splitting between the orbitals is small or comparable to the exchange energy scale, one needs to seriously include the orbitals into the description of the correlation physics for the local moments in the Mott regime.
+This would clear up the unnecessary constraint of the Kugel-Khomskii physics for the Mott systems to have an explicit orbital degeneracy.
 A perfect orbital degeneracy requires a high crystal field symmetry and is not quite common.
-The clearance of this constraint would expand the applicability of the Kugel-Khomskii physics in the transitional metal compounds.
+The clearance of this constraint would already expand the applicability of the Kugel-Khomskii physics in the transitional metal compounds.